 It was a great showcase for Grant’s talents, and it was surprising to learn this was a film he hated.
 Here Grant is seen as both a romantic lead and also shows his comic skills.
-Grant’s rapport with his on screen romance was sweet and touching, as was his concerns for his brother Teddy and aunts.
+Grant’s rapport with his on-screen romance was sweet and touching, as was his concerns for his brother Teddy and his aunts.
 His fear of his other brother, also seen in delightfully set up scenes.
-Grant showing a wonderful on screen rapport with all.
+Grant showing a wonderful on-screen rapport with all.

-John Alexander’s portrayal of his delusional brother, Teddy was a respectful and non patronising one.
+John Alexander’s portrayal of his delusional brother, Teddy was a respectful and non-patronising one.
 His thoughts not based in reality were accepted by his family, although these beliefs were exploited by his aunties!
 The scenes showing his character’s unwavering reality as this US President throughout the film.
-With his mental health difficulties adding to the plot, with Grant’s concern for his brother’s well being.
+His mental health difficulties adding to the plot, with Grant’s concern for his brother’s well being.

-The eccentric aunts appeared to have a lack of insight into the true nature of their crimes.
-Both appeared very well meaning, caring and at times seen to have strong morals.
-These actresses performances showed their on screen killings were with carried out with the best of intentions.
+The eccentric aunts both appeared to have a lack of insight into the true nature of their crimes.
+Both appeared very well-meaning, caring and even at times seen to have strong morals.
+These actresses’ performances showed their on-screen killings were with carried out with the best of intentions.
 Both aunts believing these mercy killings for their victim’s best interests and the pair even dressing up in black and then providing their victims with a good religious funeral.

 The arrival of Massey and Lorre, led to more darker moments.
 With these actors appearances well suited to their roles.
 Massey’s imposing height and physical appearance and Lorre’s strong accent added to the fear factor.
 The use of shadows and silhouettes with these villains added to the already eerie setting.
 These made their scenes more chilling.
 However, despite this, all these moments had a strong undercurrent of black comedy.

 Watching this film really led me on a rollercoaster of emotions.
 This family having moments of the romantic, crime, comic and frightening kind, reminded me of another famous on-screen family.
 This a film and TV family who is remembered for more macabre and comic moments in The Addams Family (1964-66).